Korean language: Honorifics

 When talking about someone superior in status, a speaker or writer usually uses special nouns or verb endings to indicate the subject's superiority.
 Generally, someone is superior in status if they are an older relative, a stranger of roughly equal or greater age, or an employer, teacher, customer, or the like.
 Someone is equal or inferior in status if they are a younger stranger, student, employee, or the like.
 Nowadays, there are special endings which can be used on declarative, interrogative, and imperative sentences, and both honorific or normal sentences.

 Honorifics in traditional Korea were strictly hierarchical.
 The caste and estate systems possessed patterns and usages much more complex and stratified than those used today.
 The intricate structure of the Korean honorific system flourished in traditional culture and society.
 Honorifics in contemporary Korea are now used for people who are psychologically distant.
-Honorifics are also used for people who are superior in status.
-For example, older people, teachers, and employers.
+Honorifics are also used for people who are superior in status, such as older people, teachers, and employers.